AlexiaChen/awesome-stars/README.md

 ## Others

+- [JGAguado/Smart_Plant](https://github.com/JGAguado/Smart_Plant) – The Smart Plant is a board that can be plugged directly on the soil, close to the plant, that allows the measurement of the environment (soil moisture, environment temperature & illuminance), and presents the information on an ePaper display.
+- [creapunk/CLN17](https://github.com/creapunk/CLN17) – Compact closed-loop stepper motor driver designed for NEMA17 motors
 - [crisgarner/awesome-foundry](https://github.com/crisgarner/awesome-foundry) – A curated list of awesome of the Foundry development framework.
 - [zama-ai/awesome-zama](https://github.com/zama-ai/awesome-zama) – A curated list of amazing Fully Homomorphic Encryption (FHE) resources created by the team at Zama.
 - [DataEngineer-io/data-engineer-handbook](https://github.com/DataEngineer-io/data-engineer-handbook) – This is a repo with links to everything you'd ever want to learn about data engineering